 And yet as natural as it is, there's a subtle but dangerous problem with being overly thankful for such things, a problem that is revealed or highlighted in today's reading from John's Gospel.
 That problem is pointed out by Jesus right at the beginning of the reading, when the crowd chased after him and discovered him on the other side of the sea.
-A little background is in order here, so that we may hear the problem more clearly.
+We need to explore and discover a little background first in order that we may hear the problem more clearly.

-Chapter Six in John's Gospel is a complex collection of events, beginning with the feeding of the five thousand with a few loaves of bread and several fish.
+To begin, we recognize that Chapter Six in John's Gospel is a complex collection of events, beginning with the feeding of the five thousand with a few loaves of bread and several fish.
 Appropriately enough, before distributing the bread Jesus gave thanks.
 The crowd, thankful that their hunger was satisfied, tried to make this man king - who wouldn't want a king who could make the economy yield all sorts of good things as if by magic?!
 Jesus would have none of being made king by the crowd, and withdrew again to the mountain by himself.
-(Do you ever wonder if he had second thoughts about this miracle while he was alone on the mountain - "Oh God, was it a mistake to feed them?")
+(Do you ever wonder like I do whether Jesus had some second thoughts about this miracle while he was alone on the mountain - "Oh God, was it a mistake to feed them?")
 Then, when darkness fell, the disciples got into a boat and headed for the other shore.
 They ran into a storm, and Jesus came to them walking across the water and calming the storm.

 The next day, the crowd tried to figure out what had happened.
 How had he given them the slip?
 After all, they saw he didn't get into the boat and yet he was nowhere to be seen, not even where he had given thanks and they had eaten the bread.
 Can't you see the growing frustration of the people?
-"He was right here, and now it's time to eat again - where'd he go?!"
+"He was right here, and now it's time to eat again and we're hungry - where'd he go?!"

 And that's where we enter into our reading - as the people discover Jesus on the other side of the Sea of Tiberias.
-"Rabbi, when did you come here?" is the way the question was recorded, but from Jesus' answer I'm sure it was a whole lot more petulant than that - more like "how did you get away from us?"
+"Rabbi, when did you come here?" is the way the question was recorded, but from Jesus' answer I'm sure it was a whole lot more petulant than that - more like "how did you get away from us?" or "why did you abandon us?"
 I'm sure their question was more whiney and petulant because Jesus chastised them - "you're looking for me, not because you saw signs, but because you ate your fill of the loaves."
 "You're chasing after the wrong things" was Jesus' rebuke to the crowd ... "you're looking for food for your belly and not for food for your soul."
 We can rephrase that - "are you here to eat or to worship?"
 Indeed, several times he issues the same challenge to them, but they keep coming back to wanting food to eat while Jesus keeps trying to point out to them that they really need to be looking for a different kind of sustenance.
 Time and again they don't get the message and keep missing the point that Jesus is trying to make.
 Time and again they miss the signs that point to the unique relationship between Jesus and God and focus instead merely on the bread for their stomachs.